home-assistant/data.home-assistant/docs/data_context.md

 -   The automation calls service `light.turn_on`, which fires the `service_call` event.
 -   The `light.turn_on` service turns on the light which causes an update to the state of `light.living_room`.

 Context is not stored in their own table in the database.
-Instead, each event row maintains it's own columns to store context.
+Instead, each event row maintains its own columns to store context.

 Currently, there is no native way to retrieve the original cause of a context in automations or templates.